AdobeDocs/campaign-standard.es-ES/help/rn/using/documentation-updates.md

 Se ha añadido una sección sobre los distintos tipos de usuarios de Adobe Campaign.
 [Más información](../../administration/using/users-management.md)

 La guía Flujo de trabajo se ha reorganizado y ampliado.
-Encuentre fácilmente cómo [construir](../../automating/using/building-a-workflow.md) y [ejecutar](../../automating/using/about-workflow-execution.md) un flujo de trabajo, cómo [dirigir](../../automating/using/targeting-data.md) y [gestionar](../../automating/using/targeting-data.md#enriching-data) sus datos, cómo [importar](../../automating/using/importing-data.md)[](../../automating/using/using-workflow-data.md), y cómo usar los datos de flujo de trabajo para actualizar la base de datos o para enviar entregas.
+Easily find how to [build](../../automating/using/building-a-workflow.md) and [execute](../../automating/using/about-workflow-execution.md) a workflow, how to [target](../../automating/using/about-targeting-activities.md) and [manage](../../automating/using/about-targeting-activities.md#enriching-data) your data, how to [import and export](../../automating/using/about-data-import-and-export.md) data, and how to use workflow data to update the database or to send deliveries.

 El cálculo del indicador de informes ya está disponible para los informes dinámicos, incluida la descripción completa y la fórmula de cálculo.
 [Más información](../../reporting/using/indicator-calculation.md)